Norfolk, Virginia: Transportation

 The city has a long history as a strategic military and transportation point, where many railroad lines started.
 Norfolk was the terminus of the Atlantic and Danville Railway in 1890.
 It is linked to its neighbors by an extensive network of interstate highways, bridges, tunnels, and three bridge-tunnel complexes, which are the only bridge-tunnels in the United States.
 The city was the corporate headquarters of Norfolk Southern Railway, one of North America's principal Class I railroads, before the company relocated their headquarters to Atlanta, Georgia.

 Norfolk is linked with its neighbors through an extensive network of arterial and Interstate highways, bridges, tunnels, and bridge-tunnel complexes.
 The major east–west routes are Interstate 64, U.S. Route 58 (Virginia Beach Boulevard) and U.S. Route 60 (Ocean View Avenue).
 The major north–south routes are U.S. Route 13 and U.S. Route 460, also known as Granby Street.
 Other main roadways in Norfolk include Newtown Road, Waterside Drive, Tidewater Drive, and Military Highway.
-The Hampton Roads Beltway (I-64, I-264, I-464, and I-664) makes a loop around Norfolk.
+The Hampton Roads Beltway (I-64 and I-664) makes a loop around Norfolk.

 Norfolk is primarily served by the Norfolk International Airport (IATA: ORF, ICAO: KORF, FAA LID: ORF), now the region's major commercial airport.
 The airport is located near the Chesapeake Bay, along with the city limits straddling neighboring Virginia Beach.
 Seven airlines provide nonstop services to twenty five destinations.
 ORF had 3,703,664 passengers take off or land at its facility and 68,778,934 pounds of cargo were processed through its facilities.
 Newport News/Williamsburg International Airport also provides commercial air service for the Hampton Roads area.
 NNWIA is also the only airport in the region with direct international flights, as of February 2013.
 The Chesapeake Regional Airport provides general aviation services and is located 5 mi outside the city limits.